kitttn/temptest/Quick-Start-Guide.md

 [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).

 #####Build and load SVC firmware (OPTIONAL)
-The SVC is loaded with the latest firmware prior to shipping the BDB, these steps are included *just in case* you need to reflash the SVC.
+The SVC is loaded with the latest firmware prior to shipping the BDB.
+These steps are included *just in case* you need to reflash the SVC.

 Build SVC firmware:
 * `cd $HOME/nuttx`